Bulletin #4804, Who Does What on the Family Farm: The Importance of Roles

 Roles Involve Expectations

-Roles involve beliefs about who does what and how people ought or ought not to behave.
+Clarity of roles matters because it helps everyone on the farm know what they are doing and who to go to with questions.
+Roles involve beliefs, expectations, and agreements about who is responsible for different aspects of the farm.
 Your farm and family roles are based on expectations among both family members and nonfamily.
-These expectations affect the behavior of individuals within the family business, because behavior will change depending on which role is being assumed.
+These expectations affect the behavior of individuals within the family business because behavior will change depending on which role is being assumed.

-For families who do not have farms, or do not run family businesses, work and family roles are easily separated.
-At work, it is easy to take on the role of supervisor or employee.
+For families who do not have farms, or do not run a family business, work and family roles are easily separated.
+At work, it is easy to take on the role of a supervisor or employee.
 At home, it is easy to take on the role of parent, spouse, partner, or child.
-However for farm families, work and family systems overlap, which is a wonderful way to become fully immersed in life on the farm.
+However, for farm families, work and family systems overlap, which is a wonderful way to become fully immersed in life on the farm.
 It also can be confusing at times, as roles can shift and be blurred.
-Individuals must take on different, often-competing roles simultaneously.
-Many roles are juggled: parent-child, coworker-family, management-labor, founder-successor.
+Individuals must take on different, often competing roles simultaneously.
+Many roles are juggled: parent-child, co-worker-family, management-labor, or founder-successor.
+Ongoing communication about roles can help avoid confusion.

 Family Roles Develop Early

 The roles people play in a family business are often an extension of the roles they play in the family.
 Communication is an important and sometimes missing component of life on the farm.
-Keeping the lines of communication open can help maintain clarity about family business roles.
+Keeping the lines of communication open can help maintain clarity about family business roles because questions can be answered as they arise, and confusion can be clarified sooner than later.

 - As partners become parents, having young children on the farm may require changes in the roles each person plays.
 Discuss ways to divide the tasks that must be done on the farm and in the home.

 - Many family farm businesses have deeply entrenched traditions for financial management.
-For example, in many family businesses, the mother assumes the role of bookkeeper, even if she might make a better harvest manager or retail supplier.
+For example, in many family businesses, the mother assumes the role of bookkeeper, even if she might make a better harvest manager or farmers’ market retailer.
 Even in a family business, it is important to allow individuals to assume roles for which they are well-suited.
+Sometimes roles need to be outsourced by hiring a farm manager or bookkeeper.

 Communicate for Clarity about Roles

 In order to create a successful and dynamic family business system, roles need to be discussed.
-This includes discussion about expectations for each person, and expectations of oneself.
-Through discussion, each person has an opportunity to share his or her opinion and feelings.
+This includes discussion about expectations for each person and expectations of oneself.
+Through discussion, each person has an opportunity to share opinions and feelings.

 Here are some questions for each farm family member to consider and think through.
 This is just a start; you and your family members will have other ideas about questions to add to your list.